hxxru-u/hxxru-u.github.io/_posts/2025-01-24-apartments.md

 and all of that was an year ago so i have no idea why a buffalo is lounging in our living room today i look at the buffalo and it is walking around the room my husband asks me why im standing so still *shouldnt we be taking that thing out of the house* he says and i nod but i keep watching the buffalo it is still going around and around i want it to spin until it dissolves into a whirlpool but no such thing happens

-the buffalo merely walks around and around making a mess of our living room
+the buffalo continues in circles making a mess of our living room